joshmaker/django-admin-locking/README.md

 admin.site.register(MyModel, MyModelAdmin)
 ```

+The `LockingAdminMixin` will automatically add a new column that displays which rows are currently locked.
+To manually place this column add `is_locked` to the admin's `list_display` property.

 Locking Admin offers the following variables for customization in your `settings.py`:

 * `LOCKING_EXPIRATION_SECONDS` - Time in seconds that an object will stay locked for without a 'ping' from the server.
 Defaults to `180`.